-WORK PROCESS SCHEDULE: In order to obtain well-rounded training and thereby qualify as a skilled worker in the trade, the apprentice shall have experience and training in the following areas.
+WORK PROCESS SCHEDULE: In order to obtain well-rounded training and thereby qualify as a skilled worker in the trade, the apprentice shall have experience and training in the following areas and shall demonstrate competency, as specified herein.
 This instruction and experience shall include the following operations but not necessarily in the sequence given.
 Time spent on specific operations need not be continuous.